gloinul/draft-ietf-avtcore-rtp-payload-registry/draft-westerlund-avtcore-rtp-payload-registry.md

 this registry the instruction to authors in {{RFC8088}} are updated that registration in the closed registry is no longer required.

+It is unclear how the "RTP Payload formats Media Types"
+{{RTP-FORMATS}} registry came into existance.
+We have been unable to find any RFC that defines its existance.
+It is likely this was created based on email or AD request.
+Thus, there are no known existing specification for the registry that needs to be updated when closing the registry.

 # Conventions

 {::boilerplate bcp14}